Monteverdi: Selva morale e spirituale

 Ampersand

-Madeline Apple Healey, soprano and director
+Madeline Apple Healey, soprano and co-director

-Ellie Sutherland, mezzo-soprano
+Elisa Sutherland, mezzo-soprano

 Joseph Hubbard, bass